openaps/docs/docs/docs/While You Wait For Gear/preferences-and-safety-settings.md

 #### max_daily_safety_multiplier:

 This is an important OpenAPS safety limit.
 The default setting (which is unlikely to need adjusting) is 3.
-This means that OpenAPS will never be allowed to set a temporary basal rate that is more than 3x the highest hourly basal rate programmed in a user's pump.
+This means that OpenAPS will never be allowed to set a temporary basal rate that is more than 3x the highest hourly basal rate programmed in a user's pump, or, if enabled, determined by autotune.

 #### current_basal_safety_multiplier:

 This is another important OpenAPS safety limit.
 The default setting (which is also unlikely to need adjusting) is 4.
-This means that OpenAPS will never be allowed to set a temporary basal rate that is more than 4x the current hourly basal rate programmed in a user's pump.
+This means that OpenAPS will never be allowed to set a temporary basal rate that is more than 4x the current hourly basal rate programmed in a user's pump, or, if enabled, determined by autotune.

 ### Important Note About Safety Multipliers: